Technical Writers

 More importantly, why would anyone pay for a professional to do it?

-guest (Low) says
+guest (Low) 3 years ago

 It's like saying teachers won't be needed because we will have textbooks to study from.
 Except we are talking here about replacing authors of textbooks (not to mention the fact that textbooks already exist and teachers are still there).

-Alen (Uncertain) says
+Alen (Uncertain) 3 years ago

 Writing requires creativity and contextual understanding of a particular work.
 Also, the audience of the written work is humans and it requires a certain sense of being able to understand another human to produce work that the humans can understand.
 So, I'm not really sure if robots would be able to do that unless they reach the level of intelligence that humans have.

-Liu Qin (Moderate) says
+Liu Qin (Moderate) 4 years ago

 More and more technical documentation has become structural writing.
 Writing documentation is more and more like writing a code.
 AI will learn writing a code easily in the future.